Best iPhone: which one is right for you in 2025?

 The iPhone 13 mini is slightly smaller than the iPhone SE (2022), but it actually has a larger screen, and that’s because less of it is eaten up by chunky bezels.
 Slimmer bezels have made way for a 5.4-inch OLED display on the 13 mini, while the iPhone SE has a 4.7-inch LCD screen.
 Overall, the iPhone 13 mini’s display is brighter and has a higher resolution.

-If you’re wondering why we haven’t recommended a mini version from the iPhone 15 family, that’s because there isn’t one.
+If you’re wondering why we haven’t recommended a mini version from the iPhone 16 family, that’s because there isn’t one.
 Apple did away with the 'mini' model in 2022, so for now at least, the iPhone 13 mini is your last chance to get a top-quality small iPhone.
+It’s worth noting that this iPhone is no longer available directly from Apple, but there are some third-party retailers who stock it.

 Which iPhone model is the best?